 Temperature also affects the amount of oxygen that is available for respiration because the amount of oxygen that dissolves in the water decreases as temperatures increase.
 In addition, nearly all other water quality parameters are influenced by temperature.
 A variety of factors influence stream temperature including man-made dams and diversion structures, riparian vegetation and shade, local weather, stream surface area, sediment load, solar energy, altitude, surface area of the stream, runoff sources, and stream flow.

 In a drought year, it is important to monitor stream temperature to stay informed of overall stream health and aware of where waterways may be stressed.

+THE RIVERS NEED YOUR HELP.
 BECOME A CITIZEN SCIENTIST!

 With low flows likely throughout the Roaring Fork Watershed this summer, Roaring Fork Conservancy is asking for your help in monitoring stream temperatures.
 By collecting stream temperature data, you can help locate areas of concern in our watershed.
 Once impacted areas are identified, Roaring Fork Conservancy can advocate for and implement best management practices to protect these vital ecosystems.